Los Angeles Kings: Bankruptcy, move to the Staples Center, and rebuild (1995–2009)

-Return to the playoffs and Stanley Cups (2009–2014)
+Return to the playoffs (2009–2011)

-During the 2009–10 season, the team had built a consistent roster with goalie Jonathan Quick, defenseman Drew Doughty, and forwards Dustin Brown, Anze Kopitar and Justin Williams.
-Finishing sixth overall in the West with 101 points, just the third 100-plus point season in franchise history, and establishing a franchise record with a nine-game unbeaten streak, the Kings returned to the playoffs, where they lost to a highly skilled Vancouver Canucks team in six games.
-The Kings entered the 2011 playoffs as the seventh seed in the West and played San Jose in the first round.
+During the 2009–10 season, the team had built a consistent roster with goaltender Jonathan Quick, defenseman Drew Doughty, and forwards Dustin Brown, Anze Kopitar and Justin Williams.
+Finishing sixth overall in the West with 101 points, just the third 100-plus point season in franchise history, and establishing a franchise record with a nine-game unbeaten streak, the Kings returned to the playoffs, where they lost to a highly skilled third-seeded Vancouver Canucks team in six games.

+The Kings entered the 2011 playoffs as the seventh seed in the West and played the second-seeded San Jose Sharks in the first round.
 Despite Anze Kopitar's absence with injury, the Kings pushed the series to six games until an overtime goal by Joe Thornton qualified the Sharks.